eliot-akira/ulisp-wasm/readme.md

 See [the Playground page](https://eliot-akira.github.io/ulisp-wasm/) and [introduction post](http://forum.ulisp.com/t/ulisp-port-to-c-and-webassembly/1729) on the forum.

+#### Current state

+Early stage but the basics are working.

-Status: **Draft** - It can parse and evaluate a Lisp expression.
-The runtime on Wasm has its own process thread with 64K of memory, and an event loop to yield control to the host on every instruction.
+- Parse and evaluate a Lisp expression.
+The runtime on Wasm has its own process thread with 64K of memory, and an event loop that optionally yields control to the host on every instruction.
+- Pass the entire test suite in the uLisp builder.
+- Run uLisp interpreter and REPL across platforms: plain C build, Wasm runtimes, Node, Bun, browser; Linux laptop, Raspberry Pi, ESP32.

 ## Changes